fxyonlyone/mother-daughter-UAVs-autunomous-aerial-docking/README.md

 ## 3. Supplementary notes

 1. Because the mother-UAV's model is not built well enough, it will take off and move, but it will be ready in a moment.
 2. Parameter log_dir in dUAVDock.h needs to be changed to your corresponding.
 3. Parameter mUAV_moving in mUAVTakeOff.cpp can be "True" or "False" to determine the mother-UAV move or hover.
 4. The third generation AprilTag method can directly solve the yaw angle, which is written in track.py, but the angular velocity is not used in the actual tracking.
+5. This is the first time that I upload official code and write comments, so there may be some bugs